 Scientists want Britain to back COVID patent waivers

-In a letter, also addressed to the British health, trade, business and foreign ministers, the scientists asked Johnson to support the World Trade Organization's (WTO) Trade-Related Aspects of Intellectual Property Rights (TRIPS) agreement.
+In a letter (https://bit.ly/3g0eBJ2), also addressed to the British health, trade, business and foreign ministers, the scientists asked Johnson to support the World Trade Organization's (WTO) Trade-Related Aspects of Intellectual Property Rights (TRIPS) agreement.

 British officials have been sceptical about the usefulness of the waivers, but said they were open to talks with the United States and other WTO members after pressure from charities and calls from developing nations to tackle vaccine inequity.